dk14/wolfram-mega/docs/traders.md

 - exponential "random-walk"-like explosion
 - accumulation of uneccesssary state in a contract.

 _Note: explosions are explicit in Mega-contracts, unlike Web3.
-Turing-complete contracts are explicitly tested for computability before creation._
+Turing-complete contracts in Mega are explicitly ensured for computability before creation of blockchain._

-#### **Merkle-trees**
+#### Merkle-trees (for DSL designers)

-Merkle-trees can also be utilized to eliminate duplicate subtcontract trees in offer trees, thus reducing risks of contract explosion to a theoretical minimum.
-Such approach would eliminate uneccessary state as well.
+Merkle-trees can potentially be utilized to eliminate duplicate subtcontract trees in offer trees, thus reducing risks of contract explosion to a theoretical minimum.
+Such approach would eliminate uneccessary intermidiate state as well.

 Practically, it requires extra-care: